peterpot/openath.github.io/standards.md

  * These codes and IDs will be OPEN DATA, and anyone is free to use them - downloaded in bulk, or via web forms and APIs

 ## Clubs: an example
-Taking clubs as an example:  each club in England and Wales has a unique 8-digit code assigned by England Athletics, in the "Trinity" database.
+Taking clubs as an example:  each club in England has a unique 8-digit code assigned by England Athletics, in the "Trinity" database.
 These have now been made available as Open Data - many thanks to Engladnd Athletics for this.
+This is very helpful indeed, but sometimes we need to compete against a non-English club or athlete, so a potentially global standard is needed.

 We have taken a database created jointly by Simon Fennel, Peter Kennedy and ourselves with over 3000 athletics organisations, and given each of them a Universally Unique ID (UUID).
 These are a computing standard.
 For example, I hereby decree that my club Thames Hare and Hounds may hereafter be referred to by all and sundry as....drum roll....